-LORIS laboratory works on developing mathematical tools and techniques for a broad range of modern data storage and memory technologies, future computing systems, and new data science applications.
+LORIS laboratory works on developing mathematical tools and techniques for a broad range of modern data storage technologies, future quantum computing and distributed computing systems, and new data science and machine learning applications.

 Our research aims to develop mathematical solutions that offer principled design guidelines and performance guarantees, while fundamentally advancing analytical toolbox at large.
 We rely on mathematical tools that span coding and information theory, combinatorics, statistics, and algorithms to solve cutting edge research problems.
 Our research has been supported by by both state and federal agencies, as well as several private companies, and has been recognized by many research and paper awards won by our team members.

 We always welcome talented students to join our team.
 If you are interested in joining LORIS, please read THIS first.